-Following a successful development stage Heritage Lottery Fund have granted LELP over £2.6 million to deliver a suite of projects.
+Following a successful development stage National Lottery Heritage Fund have granted LELP over £2.6 million to deliver a suite of projects.
 The delivery phase has commenced and will continue until 2023.
 Each of the projects will enhance the local landscape and provide a legacy for the local community for future generations.

 The Lough Erne Spiritual Trail & Great Island Monasteries project focuses on the development of 11 key sites around Upper and Lower Lough Erne that will create a journey to celebrate the monastic & ecclesiastical history of this area.